A Guide for Canadians Detained Abroad

 - provide an up-to-date and accurate list of local lawyers and legal translation service providers

-- approach family, friends or a local legal aid society if you can’t afford to pay legal fees
+- approach family, friends or a local legal aid society if you cannot afford to pay legal fees

-- provide you and your family with general information on the local legal and prison system, approximate times for court action, typical sentences for the alleged offence and bail provisions
+- provide you and your family with general information on the local legal and prison systems, approximate times for court action, typical sentences for the alleged offence and bail provisions

 - help you communicate with your lawyer and family or friends when local conditions make direct communication impossible